Yorkshire Dales: Caravan & Motorhome Touring Guide

 A secluded spot where you’ll find a stunning series of waterfalls.
 This is also a great spot to do a bit of bird watching with birds of prey soaring overhead and kingfishers darting around near the water.

-2. White Scar Cave
+Explore White Scar Cave

-4. Dales Countryside Museum
+Dales Countryside Museum

 Learn a bit more about the local area with a trip to the Dales Countryside Museum.
 This will help you understand some of the things you’ll encounter during your trip by learning about the trades practiced in the area, such as lead mining and the knitting industry.
 Part of the exhibition is set up in some of the old railway carriages.

-5. Embsay and Bolton Abbey Steam Railway
+Embsay and Bolton Abbey Steam Railway

-6. Ribblehead Viaduct
+Ribblehead Viaduct

-7. Malham Cove
+Malham Cove

 Malham Cove is a breathtaking cliff formation of limestone rock.
-The cliff face is about 260 feet high and curves round like an amphitheatre.
+The cliff face is about 260 feet high and curves around like an amphitheatre.
 There’s a well-maintained footpath from the nearby village to the foot of the Cove and from here you can reach the top via some steps.
 From the top of the cliff, there are spectacular views back towards Malham and over the beautiful surrounding countryside.
 Harry Potter fans may also recognise this as the filming location for one of the scenes from the movies.

-10. Gordale Scar
+Gordale Scar

 This beautiful hidden gorge at Gordale has inspired many famous artists and writers and it’s easy to see why.
 There are stunning rock formations and waterfalls cascading down into the heart of the ravine.
 You can climb to the top, or enjoy the waterfalls from the bottom of the gorge via a more accessible route.